-We encourage all boys to make Service Learning a regular component of their schedule at Fenn.
-Below are some of the programs which they can choose from.
+We encourage all students to make Service Learning a regular component of their schedule at Fenn.
+Below are some of the programs that they can choose.

 Grades: Lower and Middle School

-Description: Gaining Ground is a “soup kitchen garden” here in Concord which produces organically grown fruits and vegetables that are donated to local food pantries (such as Open Table Pantry) and various area shelters.
+Description: Gaining Ground is a “soup kitchen garden” in Concord that produces organically-grown fruits and vegetables that are donated to local food pantries (such as Open Table Pantry) and various area shelters.
 In the fall, we help harvest crops and prepare the garden beds for their winter rest.
 In the spring, we plant seeds and seedlings.
 Each year, with the help of volunteer labor, we are able to donate thousands of pounds of produce to food pantries and shelters.
-Elise Mott and Winnie Smith chaperone the Gaining Ground visits.

-Description: Green Team is a team of Lower School boys that help with recycling efforts across the school.
+Description: Green Team is a team of Lower School boys that helps with recycling efforts across the school.
 The boys assist with collecting the bins across the campus and emptying them in the tall brown toters.
 This requires a commitment of one day per week where the boys grab their lunch and then complete their task for about twenty minutes.
-This helps our maintenance staff immensely and is a huge part of Fenn's commitment to sustainability.
+This helps our maintenance staff immensely and supports Fenn's commitment to sustainability.

-Description: Over the last few years, thanks to the efforts of Ewing, Solomon, and other Fenn families, we were able to participate in a quite extraordinary event.
-Many Fenn students and their families spent the morning cleaning and completely setting up (furniture, wall hangings, toiletries, food in the cupboards and refrigerator, etc.) an apartment in Dorchester for a homeless family.
-Heading Home’s mission is to end homelessness in Greater Boson by providing housing in conjunction with effective support services to help change the conditions that create homelessness.
+Description: Heading Home’s mission is to end homelessness in Greater Boson by providing housing in conjunction with support services to help change the conditions that create homelessness.
 Over two thousand homeless and low-income people were served by one or more of their programs in the last year.
 They placed 112 families and 58 individuals into permanent, supportive housing, and 90% of the residents in their permanent housing programs remained successful housed.

-In addition to helping support 1-2 “up and out” moves, Fenn will provide opportunities for groups of students to sponsor birthday and/or holiday parties for Heading Home families.
-If you are a parent willing to coordinate a party sponsorship activity/drive for your son’s advisor group, class, or grade, please contact Elise Mott or Winnie Smith.
+In addition to helping support 1-2 “Up & Out” Moves, Fenn will provide opportunities for groups of students to sponsor birthday and/or holiday parties for Heading Home families.

 Grades: Lower School (Grades 4 & 5)

 Description: The Concord Land Conservation Trust, a non-profit organization run by dedicated volunteers to preserve the town’s natural heritage, owns some of the nicest “green spaces” in Concord.
 It relies on volunteer individuals and groups to help maintain its properties.
-Over the past several years, groups of lower schoolers grabbed rakes, shovels and pruners to help create and maintain trails, repair damage caused by dirt bikes, and remove harmful invasive plants.
-We can take up to fifteen lower school student volunteers each time.
-Mr. Smith chaperones our Land Trust outings.
+During recent years, groups of lower schoolers have grabbed rakes, shovels, and pruners to help create and maintain trails, repair damage caused by dirt bikes, and remove harmful invasive plants.

-Description: Each year on the first Sunday in May, Mrs. MacLellan leads "Team Fenn" in the Walk for Hunger.
-Last year, about thirty Fenn boys participated in the twenty mile walk, raising several thousand dollars in pledges for Project Bread.
-Project Bread is the state's leading anti-hunger organization, providing millions of dollars each year to more than 400 emergency food programs in 128 communities statewide.
+Description: Each year in May, "Team Fenn" participates in the 20-mile Walk for Hunger, raising thousands of dollars in pledges for Project Bread.
+Project Bread is the state's leading anti-hunger organization, contributing millions of dollars each year to more than 400 emergency food programs in 128 communities statewide.
 The boys get a great workout for a great cause.

 Description: In preparation for Concord's Patriots Day celebration, the Natural Resources Commission encourages participation in Concord Cleanup Week.
 Each year, Fenn does its part.
-After school on the Tuesday before Patriots Day, we will take volunteers with litter bags in hand on a cleanup walk around Fenn and our surrounding area.
+After school on the Tuesday before Patriots Day, volunteers with litter bags in-hand will go on a cleanup walk around Fenn and our surrounding area.
 The route we take will be weather dependent, but includes some important sections along roads that the town really wants looking good for the annual celebration.

 Grades: Lower School

-Description: After researching and following the Iditarod Race in Alaska for the second year, we figured out the real heroes of this race: the dogs!
-Join us as we make cozy fleece blankets for the mushers to use for their dogs during training runs and during the actual race.
-We will be measuring, cutting, folding and packaging the blankets for shipment to Alaska.
+Description: After researching and following the Iditarod Race in Alaska, we figured out the real heroes of this race: the dogs!
+All are welcome to join us as we make cozy fleece blankets for the mushers to use for their dogs during training runs and during the actual race.
+We measure, cut, fold, and package the blankets for shipment to Alaska.

-Description: Some senior citizens still live in their homes, but do not have the physical ability to do all of the work to maintain their property.
-These individuals can request a “Dream Team” to come to their homes to do such things as raking leaves, trimming shrubs, turning over mattresses, and bringing lawn furniture into or out of the basement.
+Description: Senior citizens who still live in their homes but are unable to do all of the work to maintain their property can request a “Dream Team” to come to their homes to rake leaves, trim shrubs, turn over mattresses, bring lawn furniture into or out of basements, and so much more.

-This September morning of dirty, satisfying work has become a regional tradition for individuals and teams from local businesses, civic associations, scout troops, and high schools.
-We will be working in Westborough, Northborough, Framingham, Wayland, Sudbury, Marlborough, Hudson, Stow, Maynard, Acton, Concord, and Billerica.
-The cleanup will be followed by a pizza lunch and celebration along the rivers.
+This dirty, yet satisfying, work has become a regional tradition for individuals and teams from local businesses, civic associations, scout troops, and high schools.
+We have worked in Westborough, Northborough, Framingham, Wayland, Sudbury, Marlborough, Hudson, Stow, Maynard, Acton, Concord, and Billerica, and the cleanup is normally followed by a pizza lunch and celebration along the rivers.